-Welcome to today's edition of The Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

 You know, folks, it is amazing.

-As I go through the news today, looking at the establishment websites, looking at the conservative establishment, media establishment websites, starting to have some regrets about Romney.
+As I go through the news today, looking at the establishment websites, looking at the conservative establishment, media establishment websites, they're starting to have some regrets about Romney.

-Really they are.
+Really, they are.

-I mean, I'm not the right, I'm in the in the uh establishment Republican side.
+I'm in the establishment Republican side.

-Anyway, greetings, how are you?
+How are you?

-Great to have you here, Rush Limbaugh, middle of the week, hump day.
+Rush Limbaugh, middle of a week, hump day.

 Great to have you at 800-282-2882.